torchbox/wagtail-news-template/README.md

     cd myproject
     ```

-5. **Load Dummy Data**: Optionally load in some dummy data, to populate the site with some content.
+5. **Install Project Dependencies**: Install the project's dependencies into a virtual environment.

     ```bash
+    python -m venv venv

+    source venv/bin/activate  # For Linux / macOS
+    venv/bin/Activate.ps1  # For Windows

+    pip install -r requirements.txt
+    ```

+All commands from now on should be run from inside the virtual environment.

+6. **Load Dummy Data**: Optionally load in some dummy data, to populate the site with some content.

+    ```bash
     make load-data
     ```

-6. **Start the Server**: Start the Django development server.
+7. **Start the Server**: Start the Django development server.

     ```bash
     make start
     ```

-7. **Access the Site and Admin**: Once the server is running, you can view the site at `localhost:8000` and access the Wagtail admin interface at `localhost:8000/admin`.
+8. **Access the Site and Admin**: Once the server is running, you can view the site at `localhost:8000` and access the Wagtail admin interface at `localhost:8000/admin`.
 Log in with the default credentials provided by :

     - Username: admin
     - Password: password